-From my experience most marketplaces choose to pay their vendors on a schedule and off marketplace as this gives them far greater control over the business
+From our experience, most marketplaces choose to pay their vendors on a schedule and off the marketplace as this gives them far greater control over the business

-If you choose to pay your vendors on your marketplace then you have just 4 available options to you.
+If you choose to pay your vendors on your marketplace then you have the following solutions available.

-This is our product that allows you to use Stripe Connect to pay your vendors at the point of sale.
-This is also the payment gateway that will process credit card payments from your customers.
+Take credit card payments from your customers and pay your vendors all at the same time.
+Using Stripe’s Connect platform makes this quick and easy.
 This option is only available to those that have Stripe and Stripe Connect in their country.
-At the moment that is just 25 countries available.
+At the moment that is just 32 countries available.

-Since the depreciation of PayPal Adaptive payments there have been no easy solution available for paying your vendors via PayPal.
-Now this new extension from The Plugin Pros is a Commission only payment solution.
+Since the depreciation of PayPal Adaptive payments there has been no easy solution available for paying your vendors via PayPal.
+Now, this new extension from The Plugin Pros is a Commission only marketplace payment solution.
 This is not a payment gateway but rather a way for you to pay your vendors on a schedule or instantly via PayPal’s new Payouts system.
 This still requires that you install and configure a regular PayPal gateway, such as the one that ships with WooCommerce.

 The developers over at Escrow.com have worked to make their payment gateway compatible with WC Vendors.
 This is another alternative to taking payments from customers.
 This is available wherever Escrow.com is available.

 Mollie Connect for WC Vendors allows your vendors to use their Mollie account to sell products/services on your WooCommerce marketplace.
 Mollie is the most popular payment gateway in West Europe and trusted and used by more than 40.000 WooCommerce store owners.